 Last Friday, the world witnessed one of the largest cyber-attacks ever affecting 150 countries.
 Known as the WannaCry ransomware attack, it crippled 42 National Health Service trust centers in the United Kingdom, hundreds of computers at the Russian Interior Ministry, and many university networks in China.

 Tens of hundreds of computers at private companies have also been affected including German rail operator Deutsche Bahn, international shipper FedEx Corp, car manufacturers Renault and Nissan, and Spanish telecommunications company Telefonica.
 The attack is still in progress and we suspect that it will continue to affect businesses across the world in the coming days.

-Phase 1: On Friday, in some part of Europe, a computer user opened an email with malware attachment.
+Phase 1: On Friday, in some parts of Europe, a computer user opened an email with a malware attachment.
 This compressed file allowed the WannaCry malware or virus attacked the machine’s hard drive.

 Phase 2: WannaCry encrypted all the data stored on the hard drive.
 Later, it asked for $300 to $600 in bitcoins to decrypt the data.

 Phase 3: Meanwhile, this malware communicated with new machines, eventually spreading to 200,000 Windows computers at banks, hospitals, and oil companies through emails.

 Phase 4: By Sunday, WannaCry had disrupted services of Spanish mobile operator Telefónica, carmaker Renault in Germany, mobile phone provider MegaFon, and Sberbank in Russia, and FedEx in the US.